 - How well will it work with your cat pan?
 Some litters won't work well with automatic litter boxes.

 - Is it biodegradable?
-Clay-based kitty litter is not biodegradable and has a huge impact upon the environment.
+Clay-based kitty litter is not biodegradable and has a huge impact on the environment.
 Sadly, more than 2 million tons of cat litter is dumped into our landfills yearly.
 Most of the litter isn't biodegradable.

 - Is it flushable?
 Some of the new plant-based litters can be flushed right down your toilet.
-Not only convenient, but also environmentally friendly.
+Not only is it convenient, but it is also environmentally friendly.

 - How well does it control odor?
 Not all litters are equally as efficient at controlling odor.
 Clumping litters have become the most popular since actually removing the offending smell is one of the best odor control methods.
 However, there are alternatives as I will discuss below.